 - Breakdowns of complex problems and example questions

-You can upload study materials directly from your GoodNotes library or from the Files app in case you want to upload a PDF that you haven’t added to GoodNotes before.
-Of course you can also upload material that you didn’t create in GoodNotes!
-The more, the better.
-You’ll never know what other people might find helpful.
+You can upload documents directly from your GoodNotes library or from the Files app on your device.
+You can also upload documents that you didn’t create in GoodNotes.

 ❌ What materials shouldn’t you upload?